topromulan/STP4/README.md

 ### Intro Screen
  * Turtle Pong is a game for two players.
- * To INSERT MONEY, press any button.
+ * To INSERT MONEY, press __(X)__ or press __(O)__.
+No change.
+  * If two humans are available, simply insert money with both paddles.
+Or, press __pause__ then choose __2-PLAYER GAME__.
   * If only one human is available, or if you do not have enough money for two players, then only insert money with the paddle you want to play with.
-  * If two humans are available, simply insert money with both paddles.
-Or, hit pause and choose to start a 2-Player game.
-   * Tip: Starting the game from the pause menu is easier when playing with kids.
  * Note: Artificial Intelligence will take the field for any absent human players (or present players who did not insert money).
+ * Bonus info: Also if you have no money you can also choose "AI VS AI MATCH"
+ * Finally: Want a quicker duel?
+Press pause and choose BEST 2 OUT OF 3.

 ### Game Play

-Move your player to the desired standing position within your end of the field.
-Chalk outlines your end.
-Focus on the field when you start and ignore the different kinds of Turtle Pong fans in the grandstands.
-They just watch.
-After the game, they will leave through the exit in an orderly fashion while you party.
-Except if your opponent won, then it is they who party.
-To be a winner, you need to score nine points!
-Here is your guide to scoring those nine points*:

-*AKA "the long road to nine"
+Move your player around within your area of the field.
+Chalk outlines both players' goal areas.
+Try to throw the turtle past your friend to score goals.

+Focus on the field; don't get distracted by the fans in the grandstands.

 #### Service
- * Move your player by means of your directional keypad.
+ * Run around with the directional keypad.
- * When an the lucky turtle is up for grabs in the middle of the grass, press and hold down the "O" button, to take it and hold it.
+ * When the turtle is up for grabs in the middle of the field, press and hold your __(O)__ button to take it and hold it.
  * A meter on screen shows you winding up for the serve.
-This helps you measure out the power of your serve.
-Keep holding it..
+The meter helps you mete out the power of your serve.
+Keep holding __(O)__..
- * You may still move around.
-Your movement affects the trajectory of the serve when released.
+ * Your movement affects the trajectory of the serve when released.
- * Release "O" to serve.
+ * Let go __(O)__ to serve! _Yeah, let that puppy fly!!_
   * Pro Tip: Surprise your opponent with flinging a turtle flying right at him, or try to sneak it past him along the edge.
   * About Manners: Most players prefer to serve after they just lost a point.
-This is a matter between the players.
+This is a matter between the players. _There is no referee in STP4.
+Don't make us program one!!_

 #### Ball in Play
- * Move your player by means of your directional keypad.
+ * Run around with the directional keypad.
- * Try to hit the turtle by moving your paddle into its way!
+ * Get in position (get in the turtle's way so your paddle will hit it).
- * Pressing "O" and you dig in your feet for extra power on the hit.
+ * You can get a more solid hit if you dig in your feet (press _(O)_).
-  * Pro Tip: If you're pretty sure you're in the right spot, and want to put a bit more pep on your return, holding "O" is the way to go!
+  * Pro Tip: If you're pretty sure you're in the right spot, and want to put a bit more pep on your return, holding _(O)_ is the way to go!
- * To hit trickier angles, try using the edges of your paddle.
+ * Control the angles according to which part of your paddle hits the turtle.

+#### Direct Deposit System
+ * Points may be directly awarded in the _pause_ menu.
+This has several functionalities.
+  * Give a new player a handicap.
+  * Mitigate a player dispute.
+  * Bribe a player.

-### Party
+### Party!
  * The first player who achieves nine points is thrown a party.
- * To leave the party early and get started on your next whuppin', press both buttons at once, after you waited a sec.
+ * To leave your own party early and get started on your next whuppin', press both buttons at once, after you waited a sec.

 ## Gratuities
  * 2016-2017 Macrowave